-Clearly, such size limits would represent a major step in the regulatory intervention into the distribution of control in the economy, a step that should not be taken lightly.
-However, the challenge posed by the power amassed by the Big Three is unusual in its economic significance and merits a consideration of such measures.
+Clearly, precluding or discouraging a Giant Three scenario would represent a major step in the regulatory intervention into the distribution of control in the economy, a step that should not be taken lightly.
+However, the challenge posed by the Giant Three scenario is unusual in its economic significance and merits the consideration of such measures.